 Italian Eritrea

 Under Italian colonial control in the late 19th century, Eritrea entered the modern age.
-Italy sought to grow her empire from Eritrea's base and conducted other conquests from there.
+Italy sought to grow its empire from Eritrea's base and conducted other conquests from there.
 During this time, contemporary businesses, towns like Asmara, and infrastructure were developed.
 But colonial control forbade Eritrean autonomy.

 British Administration